Skip to main content

 Reflection

-You’ve now explored the intricate legal framework that governs the privacy of in workplace wellness programs.
+You’ve now explored the intricate legal framework that governs the privacy of your health information in workplace wellness programs.
 This knowledge is more than just an academic exercise; it is a tool for self-advocacy and empowerment.
 Your health journey is uniquely your own, and the decision to share your personal health data is a significant one.

 By understanding the rules of the road, you are better equipped to make informed choices that align with your personal values and health goals.